upuneetu/Implementation-of-Optimistic-ACK-Attack-ns3/README.md

-# Optimistic-ACKing-Attack
+# Implementation of Optimistic ACK attack on ns3
-Implementation of an attack on a system which uses TCP at its transport layer by sending ACKs before the data is received.
+It involves optimisitcally send ACK packets before the data is received.
+This may damage end-to-end reliability, but it can cause the sender to increase their congestion window (cwnd) size very fast and arbitrarily large.
+The premature ACKs will cause sender to assume the corresponding data has been received, even if it is still in flight.
+This attack is particularly dangerous because missing ACKs are TCP's signal for congestion.
+Optimistic ACKs can therefore mask this signal and cause serious network issues.

 https://cseweb.ucsd.edu/~savage/papers/CCR99.pdf